 If un-iced, you can store these mini cakes in sealed containers on the countertop for a couple days.
 Once iced, I recommend storing in the fridge and it keeps for 3-4 days.

 Can I substitute any of the flours?

 I don’t recommend any substitutions in this recipe.
 After recipe testing, this is the flour combination I’ve found to work best.
 If you’re sensitive to cassava try out these cassava and tigernut free recipes AIP Banana Bread, Zucchini-Carrot Muffins,

 Can I bake these in a different pan?

-I recommend baking this cake using these mini cake pans (Canadians use this link) and so the baking time is set to suit these.
-You can try making this cake in another shaped pan (e.g. a single 8-inch pan) though you will have to extend the baking time, testing with a toothpick from the 20 minute mark to ensure the cake doesn’t dry out.
-This cake should be moist and soft.
+Yes!
+I’ve made this cake using a 6-inch cake pan and increased the bake time to about 37 minutes in my gas oven.
+As written, the recipe bake time is set for these mini cake pans (Canadians use this link).
+You can also try making this cake in another shaped pan (e.g. a single 8-inch pan) though you will have to play around with the baking time, testing with a toothpick from the 20 minute mark to ensure the cake doesn’t dry out.
+This cake should be moist and soft!

 How do I store the frosting?
 Can I make it in advance?

 Yes, you can make the frosting in advance.
 You should store it in the fridge, but it will harden a bit.
 Before you ice the cake, allow frosting to come to room temperature and whisk once more until desired consistency is achieved.

 If you loved this Apple Spice Cake I would appreciate it if you would give it a rating and review.
 Be sure to snap a picture of the finished product and share it with me on Instagram by tagging @healmedelicious and using the hashtag #healmedelicious.